-Though the needs of our community have evolved over time, our commitment to improving it has never wavered.
-As our league enters its 107th year of service, we will continue to focus on addressing the basic needs of low-income children in our service areas.
-We will work on closing the gap on food insecurity, essential clothing needs, school supply gaps and basic hygiene needs of school-aged children living in poverty.
-We believe that when these basic needs are met with the necessary supplies and educational resources, low-income children can focus their energy on succeeding in school.
+Though the needs of our communities have changed with time, our commitment to improving them is unwavering.
+This year, we will continue our focus on addressing the basic needs of underserved children in our catchment area.
+We will work closely with our network of community partners to help close gaps in food insecurity, essential clothing needs, school supplies and basic hygiene needs of school-aged children living in poverty.